Skip to main content

 wta_player_matches

-Retrieve a WTA player's match history including tournament details, surface, dates, prize money, and entry rankings.
-Use to analyze past performances across tournaments.
+Retrieve a WTA player's complete match history, including tournament details, surfaces, dates, prize money, and entry rankings, by providing a player ID.

 Instructions